 Sana’s Ex Melvin Shares Recorded Telephone Conversation; Says 'I Hope You Feel Better Now Publicly'

 Sana Khan and Melvin Louis break-up is getting uglier.
 Not just in social media, but also in her interviews Sana accused Melvin of cheating on her.
-She also made shocking allegations on him.
+She also made shocking allegations against him.
 Now, her ex, Melvin took to social media to slam the actress.
 He shared a recorded telephonic conversation and called himself a victim.

 Take A Look At Melvin And Sana’s Conversation: